V4Fire/Client/src/core/browser/README.md

 # core/browser

-This module provides API to determine the current browser name/version.
+This module provides an API to determine the current browser name/version.

 ```js
 import { is, test } from 'core/browser'